stanlet2000/IMDB_review/README.md

 # IMDB_review
-Using neural network to classfi
+Using neural network to classfiy the review